Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Numerical Results and Discussion

 Considering $K = 2$ UEs, Fig.~\ref{fig:sphere_2UE} illustrates that $N$-JD exhibits the same performance with respect to JD with $N = 3$.
 This is because, with $K = 2$, there is significant overlap among many of the $256$ expected values of the soft-estimated symbols.
-In addition, since there are three different amplitude levels in the 16-QAM constellation, only $3 \times 16$ expected values can be clearly distinguished (see Fig.~\ref{fig:E1}).
+In addition, since there are three different amplitude levels in the 16-QAM constellation, only $3 \times 16 = 48$ expected values can be clearly distinguished (see Fig.~\ref{fig:E1}).
 Fig.~\ref{fig:sphere_3UE} extends the insights of Fig.~\ref{fig:sphere_2UE} to the case of $K = 3$.
 Here, there are $16^3 = 4096$ different triplets of data symbols transmitted by the three UEs, each corresponding to a different expected value (see Fig.~\ref{fig:scatter_K=3}).
-Remarkably, $N$-JD with $N =3$ nearly matches JD while its computational complexity is only three times more than the case of $K = 2$ UEs.
+Remarkably, $N$-JD with $N =3$ nearly matches JD while its computational complexity is only $3 \times$ higher than for $K = 2$.
+As shown in Figs.~\ref{fig:sphere_2UE} and~\ref{fig:sphere_3UE}, the SER degrades significantly at very high SNR, where the amplitude information in the 16-QAM data symbols cannot be recovered.
+Moreover, the channel estimation error saturates at high SNR for a fixed value of $\tau$, as detailed in \cite{Atz22}.
+To address this issue, one should either transmit PSK data symbols instead of QAM, or judiciously apply UE power control \cite{Rav23}.
+Additionally, one can increase the number of UEs to make the signal more robust against the quantization distortion, albeit at the cost of higher interference and computational complexity.
+The impact of increasing the number of UEs can be seen by comparing Figs.~\ref{fig:sphere_2UE} and~\ref{fig:sphere_3UE}, where the SER for the case of $K = 3$ UEs is about $4 \times$ lower than for $K = 2$ around $\rho = 30$~dB.